Sergei Stadler: The Paganini violin

-The maestro of Russian and World classical music
+As conductor

-From 1995 to present, Sergei Stadler has been organizing annual New Year’s concerts in the Concert Hall P. Tchaikovsky in Moscow.
-Since 1997, cycles of concerts “Music in the Hermitage Halls” have been organized in one of the most famous Museums of the world — the music performed by the maestro sounds in the Georgievsky, Armorial, Knights, Pavilion, Aleksandrovsky, Concert and other iconic halls of the Winter Palace.
+From 1995, Stadler organized annual New Year’s concerts in the Concert Hall P. Tchaikovsky in Moscow.
+Since 1997, cycles of concerts “Music in the Hermitage Halls” have been organized in the Georgievsky, Armorial, Knights, Pavilion, Aleksandrovsky, Concert and other halls of the Winter Palace.
 A number of opera productions were specially made for the Hermitage Theater.

 From 1998 to 2008 he was the artistic director of the International Music Festival in Perm.
 From 1998 to 2001 he was the Chief Conductor of the Theater of the St. Petersburg Conservatory.
 In 2001, he played the marathon concert “10 Beethoven Sonatas in One Evening” together with his sister Julia Stadler in Moscow, St. Petersburg, cities of Russia and Europe.

-Truly remarkable concerts were played in the same years in Paris: concerts by Bach, Beethoven and Brahms, a concert by Tchaikovsky with E. Svetlanov.
-Beethoven’s chamber music was performed in castles in Germany with W. Sawallisch, Spanish music — at the Prado Museum in Madrid with G. Oppitz.
+Concerts were played in the same years in Paris: concerts by Bach, Beethoven and Brahms, a concert by Tchaikovsky with Yevgeny Svetlanov.
+Beethoven’s chamber music was performed in castles in Germany with Wolfgang Sawallisch, Spanish music — at the Prado Museum in Madrid with pianist Gerhard Oppitz.
 In 2008, music by Bach and Mozart’s Requiem were played at the Tower of King David in Jerusalem.

-Led by Sergei Stadler, L. Bernstein’s Dibbuk, O. Messiaen’s Turangalil symphony, H. Berlioz’s operas, Ivan the Terrible by G. Bizet, and Peter the Great by A. Gretry were performed in Russia for the first time.
-The musician often becomes a first performer of contemporary composers’s music, such as concert No. 2 B. Tishchenko, a concert, sonatas, and a monody “After reading Euripides” for violin solo S. Slonimsky, Echo-sonata for violin solo R. Shchedrin, etc.
+Led by Stadler, Bernstein's Dibbuk ballet, Messiaen's Turangalîla-symphonie, operas by Hector Berlioz, Bizet's Ivan IV, and by André Grétry's Peter the Great were performed in Russia for the first time.
+Stadler was often the first performer of contemporary composers’ music, including concerto No. 2 by B. Tishchenko, a concerto, sonatas, and a monody “After reading Euripides” for solo violin by S. Slonimsky, and Echo-sonata for solo violin by Rodion Shchedrin.